Trojan:Win32/Bearfoos.B!ml: False Positive or Malware?

 What is Trojan:Win32/Bearfoos.B!ml?

-Users usually see this detection after downloading an installer, game mod, activation tool, archive, browser extension helper, or suspicious executable.
-The file may not have an obvious malicious name.
-The affected item path in Protection History is the best clue.
+Users often see Bearfoos after running or downloading an installer, game mod, activation tool, archive, browser helper, automation utility, developer-built executable, or unknown setup file.
+The affected item path in Windows Security is the fastest clue.

 Is Bearfoos.B!ml a false positive?

-It can be, but most home-user cases should be handled as unsafe until proven otherwise.
-A reasonable false-positive case looks like this: the file is from the official vendor, is digitally signed by a known publisher, has a clean download chain, and other reputable scanners do not flag it.
-A risky case looks like this: the file came from a repack, crack, Telegram/Discord link, fake update, torrent, or password-protected archive.
+It can be, but most ordinary download cases should be treated as unsafe until proven otherwise.
+A reasonable false-positive case looks like this: the file came from the official developer, is digitally signed by a known publisher, has an expected path, was not delivered by an ad or archive, and other reputable scanners do not flag it.
+Microsoft also provides a file-submission portal for files you believe were incorrectly classified as malware [3].

-Likely unsafe Temp/AppData path, random filename, unsigned file, crack/mod/repack source, alert returns after removal.
+More likely real risk Temp, AppData, random filename, unsigned file, crack/mod/repack/torrent source, fake update, password-protected archive, or alert returns after removal.

 How to check the detected file safely

-1. Open Protection History.
-Copy the affected item path, detection name, and action status.
+1. Open Windows Security → Protection History.
+Copy the full detection name, affected item path, action status, and date.

-2. Check the file source.
-Was it from the official vendor or from a download portal, crack site, ad, or chat link?
+3. Check the source.
+Official vendor site is different from a mirror, torrent, crack site, fake update, ad, or chat attachment.

-5. Do not create an exclusion.
+6. Do not add an exclusion.
 Exclusions can hide the real payload if the detection is correct.

 How to remove Trojan:Win32/Bearfoos.B!ml